 When someone is arrested for a criminal offense in the State of Florida, the State has the burden at trial of proving that said person committed that offense beyond and to the exclusion of all reasonable doubt.
 This is one of the highest evidentiary thresholds recognized under state law.
 In contrast, when someone is accused of violating his/her probation, all the State has to do is prove by a preponderance of the evidence that the probationer violated his/her probation.
 This is a much lower evidentiary threshold.
 It is critically important to speak with an experienced criminal defense attorney if you are facing a violation of probation.
 As a former prosecutor, Adam Stout has the skill and experience to evaluate you case, and if need be, represent you during a violation of probation hearing.

 Violation of Probation Penalties

 If someone has been found in violation of his/her probation, the court has many options for imposing penalties.
 Depending upon the seriousness of the violation(s), the court could impose additional community service, additional counseling, a longer probationary sentence or order incarceration.
 The latter could result in jail, if the sentence is less than a year, or state prison if more than a year of incarceration is ordered.
 These are very serious consequences, and the first thing you should do if you’re facing a violation of probation is contact Adam Stout, a criminal defense attorney located in Gainesville, Florida.
-He is available for a free consultation seven days a week, and is ready to take your call.
+He is available for a free consultation and is ready to take your call.